Sam Nujoma: Early life

-Samuel Shafiishuna Daniel Nujoma was born at Etunda, a village in Ongandjera, near the town of Okahao, Ovamboland, Southwest Africa on 12 May 1929.
+Samuel Shafiishuna Daniel Nujoma was born at Etunda, a village in Ongandjera, near Okahao, Ovamboland, South West Africa, on 12 May 1929.
 Nujoma was born to Helvi Mpingana Kondombolo (1898–2008) and Daniel Uutoni Nujoma (1893–1968).
-His mother Helvi was an Uukwambi princess by virtue of descent, and this fact would later reinforce Nujoma's charismatic influence during his political career.
-He is the eldest of his parents' eleven children.
+His mother, Helvi, was a Uukwambi princess by descent, and this fact would later reinforce Nujoma's charismatic influence during his political career.
+He was the eldest of his parents' eleven children.

 Nujoma spent much of his early childhood looking after his siblings and tending to the family's cattle and traditional farming activities.
 His educational opportunities were limited.
 He started attending a Finnish missionary school at Okahao when he was ten and completed Standard Six, which was as high as possible for blacks during the time.
-In 1946, at age 17, he moved to Walvis Bay to live with his aunt, where he began his first employment at a general store for a monthly salary of 10 Shillings.
-He would later also work at a whaling station.
-While there he was exposed to world politics by meeting soldiers from Argentina, Norway and other parts of Europe who had come during World War II.
+In 1946, at age 17, he moved to Walvis Bay to live with his aunt, where he began his first employment at a general store for a monthly salary of 10 shillings.
+He later worked at a whaling station.
+While there, he was exposed to world politics by meeting soldiers from Argentina, Norway, and other parts of Europe who had come during World War II.

-In 1949, Nujoma moved to Windhoek, where he started work as a cleaner for the South African Railways (SAR), while attending adult night school at St Barnabas Anglican Church School in the Windhoek Old Location, mainly with the aim of improving his English.
+In 1949, Nujoma moved to Windhoek, where he started work as a cleaner for South African Railways (SAR) while attending adult night school at St Barnabas Anglican Church School in the Windhoek Old Location, mainly to improve his English.
 He further studied for his Junior Certificate through correspondence at the Trans‐Africa Correspondence College in South Africa.